 On Oct.
-22, 2020, at 7 p.m.
-Central, the Behavioral Health Initiative (BHI) Collaborative held the third webinar in the Overcoming Obstacles webinar series: "Keys to Success: Implementation Strategies for Virtual Behavioral Health Integration."
+22, 2020, the Behavioral Health Integration (BHI) Collaborative held the latest webinar in the Overcoming Obstacles BHI webinar series: "Keys to Success: Implementation Strategies for Virtual Behavioral Health Integration."

 View the video or the webinar slides (PDF).